padlanau/git-cheatsheet/README.md

 </details>

-## Method 1.
-From an existing project/repository from Github/Bitbucket.
+## Cloning remote repository
+You can clone a remote repository from a remote server.
+For example from Github to your local machine.
+Github is arguably the most popular web based Git repository hosting service in the world.

 <details>
 <summary>
-  Tutorials
+Download the existing repository in zip file
 </summary> <br />

-- Style 1.
-Download the existing repository in zip file

 ```bash
 #